Every week, I almost always answer the question, “Should my business be on Pinterest?”

 Pinterest is One of the Biggest Traffic Drivers Online

-It’s like the best-kept secret of the online world.
+It’s like the best-kept secret of the online marketing world.

-So, if you need more eyeballs on your business, seriously consider getting on Pinterest – after all, Pinterest handles an average of 2 billion searches a month so getting in on that would be good for growing or transforming your business.
+If you need more eyeballs on your business, seriously consider getting on Pinterest – after all, Pinterest handles an average of 2 billion searches a month so getting in on that would be good for growing your online business.

-Pinterest is Another Way to Get People into Your Funnel
+Pinterest is a Way to Get People into Your Funnel or Customer Journey

 So, if you need to drive more traffic, get people in your sales funnels, and more conversions, your business should be on Pinterest.